puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/classes_quest.md

 	puppet apply /root/examples/modules1-ntp1.pp

 That's funny.
 Nothing happened.
-This is because the class in the `modules1-ntp1.pp` manifest is only being defined and not delcared.
+This is because the class in the `modules1-ntp1.pp` manifest is only being defined and not declared.

 **TASK #2:** We are going to have to modify the `modules1-ntp1.pp` manifest a little to make sure Puppet applies the defined resources.
 Type the following command: